kilerogosha/carrier-io.github.io/_posts/2023-05-30-carrier-platform-centos.md

 4. Set parameters in `.env` and `Makefile` file

+It is recommended to update `.env` and `Makefile` manually, but you can also try next commands to do it automatically.
+Please double check that all the values are updated

     4.1 Set IP (change `DEV_IP` and `DIRECT_IP` to `CURRENT_IP`):

         sed -i -e "s/\#DIRECT_IP=YOUR_IP_HERE/DIRECT_IP=$CURRENT_IP/g" Makefile